 How fast is Opera’s VPN?

 When you enable Opera’s VPN, your browser automatically connects to the server that will provide you with the best user experience.
-But if you’d prefer a server in a different geographical area, simply go your VPN settings and choose the region that you would like.
-With servers around the world, we offer users a choice between three regions: America, Asia, and Europe.
+But if you’d prefer a server in a different geographical area, simply go to your VPN settings and choose the region that you would like.
+With physical servers around the world, we offer users a choice between three regions: America, Asia, and Europe.
 The exact location of the server will affect your connection speed, especially if you choose a region that is not optimal.

 Opera’s VPN is fast and can keep up with good broadband connections.
 The most significant slowdown that you may experience is an increased ping (the time required to send a signal to a remote server and receive a response).
-Even then, the difference should only be a matter of milliseconds, a small compromise for the peace of mind that our safer VPN can provide.
+Even then, the difference should only be a matter of milliseconds, a small compromise for the peace of mind that our VPN can provide.

-Download Opera for Computers to try our safe VPN.
+Download Opera to try our safe VPN.
 Online security can seem challenging, but we’re helping to make it easier.
 With simplicity, safety, and speed, Opera’s secure VPN can help you protect yourself online.